Depression

 Mental Health Disorder Treatment for Teens in Dallas / Fort Worth, Texas

 BasePoint Academy is a trusted mental health treatment facility for youth and adolescents, offering a wide array of services to in Arlington, TX, Forney, TX, and McKinney, TX.
 Our team of professionals offers teen counseling, therapy, and specialized adolescent IOP and PHP programs, making us a convenient “teen therapist near me” solution.
 We understand the unique struggles that teenagers face and offer a safe space for them to express their feelings and navigate their path to recovery.
+We accept many major insurance providers such as Aetna, Cigna, and UnitedHealthcare.
+We also offer many different of payment options such as paying on a sliding scale, or financing for treatment, making treatment more accessible for those who need it.

 In addition to individual therapy, we provide family counseling services, understanding that mental health issues often impact the entire family unit.
 Our facilities also offer PHP programs and intensive outpatient programs (IOP) for teens, providing a supportive environment for comprehensive care.
 Whether you’re seeking child counseling, depression help, or anger management classes near you, BasePoint Academy is committed to providing evidence-based, holistic care tailored to each adolescent’s needs.